- Individual Stableford – 3/4 handicap allowance

 - No refunds will be offered after the entry closing date has passed.

 - Each League fixture will have a “played between” date, identified fixtures must be played in their allocated date slot.
-Requests to fulfill fixtures beyond the “Played By” date must be made to the Tournament Director by email email@example.com explaining the reasons for the request.
+Requests to fulfill fixtures outside of the “Played By” date must be made to the Tournament Director by email email@example.com explaining the reasons for the request.
 Fixtures played outside of the identified fixture periods without agreement will be invalid.

-- Any player found to not be complying with the rules laid down by League to Dubai can at the tournaments committee’s discretion be disqualified from the Competition.
+- Any player found to not be complying with the rules laid down by League to Dubai can, at the tournaments committee’s discretion, be disqualified from the Competition.

 - Players can enter both the singles and pairs competitions; however, should a player qualify for the League to Dubai Regional Finals in both competitions he will forfeit his individual place and only compete in the pair’s event.